GnisterDev/JavaFX-Calendar/docs/release3/README.md

 ### Known issues

-Event with startime after end time, still gives error if you chose to edit the event to span the whole day.
+Event with startime after endtime, still gives error if you chose to edit the event to span the whole day.

+Events that span the same time will overlapp.

 ### AI statement